Colorado, the Centennial State, is one of the most beautiful states in the U.S.

 However, some people may experience mild reactions if bitten or come into contact with this type of spider.

-Other similar poisonous spiders include those belonging to the widow family (black widows).
+Other similar poisonous spiders include those from the widow family (black widows).

 15. Habronattus Clypeatus